Summer is slowly shifting to Fall, and as the weather cools off, it’s a great time to fire up the grill and cook Grilled Teriyaki Steak!

 Start by whisking together the Teriyaki Marinade and let the steaks marinate in the fridge for 4-12 hours.

-Preheat the grill to a medium-high to high temperature.
+Preheat the grill to a high temperature.
+Gas or charcoal work will work well.

 Let rest 5-10 minutes before slicing and/or serving.
 This allows the juices to not immediately leak from your steak onto your plate and instead they will stay in the meat keeping it juicy.
 While the meat is resting, it will cook up a smidge to a perfect medium rare.